-Today’s trekking route is on a grassy slope and passes through numerous herders’ huts and Dzo (cross of Yak and cow) grazing in the fields.
-If you’re lucky you might spot beautiful Daphe pheasant, the national bird of Nepal as well the Himalayan Tahr high above the trail.
-On arriving to Upper Chistibung we will rest and stay the night at a community lodge.
+Today’s trekking route is on a grassy slope and passes through numerous herders’ huts and Dzo (cross between Yak and cow) grazing in the fields.
+Along the trail you might spot beautiful Daphe pheasant, the national bird of Nepal as well the Himalayan Tahr high above the trail.
+Once we arrive Upper Chistibung we will rest and stay overnight at community lodge.

 - Day 08: Upper Chistibung – Kopra Ridge (3,660m/12,007ft) 3 – 4hrs trek